- FAMILY RECIPE: Mediterranean style veggie cold soup.

 YOU LEARN SOMETHING NEW EVERYDAY…

-Celery (Wikipedia, the free encyclopedia) a marshland plant variety in the family Apiaceae, has been cultivated as a vegetable since antiquity.
+Celery is a marshland plant variety in the family Apiaceae, has been cultivated as a vegetable since antiquity.
 Depending on location and cultivar, either its stalks, leaves, or hypocotyl are eaten and used in cooking.
 Celery seed is also used as a spice; its extracts are used in medicines.

 Celery is eaten around the world as a vegetable.
 In North America the crisp petiole (leaf stalk) is used.
 In Europe the hypocotyl is used as a root vegetable.
 The leaves are strongly flavoured and are used less often, either as a flavouring in soups and stews or as a dried herb.